Memmingen Airport: Military use (20th century)

 A military airfield was built at Memmingerberg in 1935.
 Starting March 1937, it housed the third group of Kampfgeschwader 255, later renamed Kampfgeschwader 51, flying Dornier Do 17 and Heinkel He 111H-20 during World War II.
 The airport was destroyed during an attack in March 1944 and bombed again in July 1944 and April 1945.

 After World War II, the former airport served as a refugee camp.
 In 1954, the US allied forces declared it as a training ground.
 From 1955, the runway, halls and buildings were rebuilt, and the US Air Force used it for training flights from 1956 onward.

 From 1959 to 2003, it was the home base of German Air Force Jagdbombergeschwader 34 ("Allgäu").
 The JaboG 34 first flew the F-84F Thunderstreak, from 1964 onward the F-104 Starfighter and from 1987 the PA 200 Tornado.
 The squadron had a conventional and a nuclear mission, as part of NATOs nuclear deterrence: The "S" security squadron was required to guard the nuclear weapons depot and the ready-to-take-off, loaded alarm aircraft in the Quick Reaction Alert.
-The 7261st munitions squadron of the USAF was responsible for the weapons with over 100 soldiers stationed in their own barracks, housing estate, with their own care facilities and school.
+The 7261st munitions squadron of the USAF was responsible for the weapons with over 100 personnel stationed in their own barracks, housing estate, with their own care facilities and school.
 In light of post-Cold War reduction of troop sizes and military infrastructure, it was decided to close the military airfield end of 2000.
 On 31 December 2002, operations were officially suspended, in June 2003 it was decommissioned and on 31 March 2004 it was closed.
 It was decided as a part of the proposed peace dividend to convert it to civilian uses.